CNAG-Biomedical-Informatics/sql.js-httpvfs-playground/README.md

 ---

-## 🔄 Key Differences from nishad's Playground
+## 🔄 Key Differences to nishad's Playground

-Compared to the one by @nishad, this version includes:

 ### 🌟 More polished look and feel of the rendered [mounw-powertable](https://github.com/muonw/muonw-powertable/tree/main)